 Below is a list of online writing guides, videos and blogs that provide comprehensive tips and guidelines for academic writing, and thesis writing in particular.
-These resources are appropriate for graduate students in the Arts & Social Science, Public Administration, and Sprott School of Business.
-If you are a Science or Engineering & Design student looking for discipline specific writing resources click HERE.
+These resources are geared toward graduate students in the faculties of Arts and Social Sciences, Public Administration, and Sprott School of Business.
+If you are a Science or Engineering and Design student, check out our page of writing resources for Science and Engineering.

 Online Writing Guides

 This resource links to an in-depth 46 page PDF which serves as a comprehensive dissertation writing guide.
 If you’re looking for one document that covers all the technical aspects of the dissertation, this might be the one.